Andereoo/TkinterWeb/docs/source/javascript.rst

 Overview
 --------

-**JavaScript support makes it easy to embed JavaScript or Python code in your document.**
+**Scripting support makes it easy to embed JavaScript or Python code in your document.**

 JavaScript is fully supported through Mozilla's SpiderMonkey engine, but not all DOM commands are supported.
 See the :doc:`api/htmldocument` for an exhaustive list of supported DOM commands.